surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

 In order to avoid such ARP spoofing attack it is important , not to allow `NET_RAW` capability .
 The Kubewarden Policy `psp-capabilities` controls Container Capabilities .
 In below example you can see `NET_RAW` capability under `required_drop_capabilities` section .
 These are capabilities which must be dropped from containers and are removed from the default set  .

-Create a yaml file `clusteradmissionpolicy.yaml` with below content and save it .
+Create a yaml file `clusteradmissionpolicy.yaml` with below content and execute the same in kubectl shell .

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2